 This action at the voting booth allows natural gas and electric customers the ability to purchase natural gas and/or electric as a group through preferred energy suppliers selected by the community.
 The intention of the program is to realize savings on natural gas and electric rates.
 It is anticipated that these rates will usually be a savings over Duke Energy Ohio standard rates although there is no guarantee of savings as a result of participation in this program.

 Residents are not obligated to participate in the program and, as informed consumers, need to make their own best informed decision for their personal circumstances.
 The opt-out nature of the program means that residents are automatically enrolled in the program unless they take action to opt-out.
 As a result, there may be other programs that offer better energy rates as an alternative to this program.
 Sourcing those programs are up to each individual consumer.

-The Village is pleased to make this program available however, understand that Golf Manor does not manage the program nor is Village staff prepared to answer any specific questions about the program, individual rates and/or savings or how natural gas or electric rates are negotiated.
+The Village is pleased to make this program available however, understand that Golf Manor does not manage the program nor is Village staff prepared to answer any specific questions about the program, individual rates and/or savings, how natural gas or electric rates are negotiated, or how they apply to your specific situation.
 Those questions must be directed to the respective companies at the contact information provided below.

 Please visit the PUCO website to learn more about all available options.
 In addition, we have listed some links to other sources of information about aggregation programs: